tzw0/CS4240_T7_JuiceIT/README.md

 4. Download and import all Unity packages used
    1. SteamVR can be downloaded [here](https://assetstore.unity.com/packages/tools/integration/steamvr-plugin-32647)
    2. Other packages can be downloaded from Unity Registry
+5. Assign Dpad
+    1. Sign in to Steam and download SteamVR (if not already done so)
+    2. Go to Window -> SteamVR Input
+    3. Click Open binding UI
+    4. In the new SteamVR window, edit controller binding
+    5. Assign up down left right for directional pad
+    6. Save Personal Binding
-5. Main game scene is found under Assets/Scenes/mainscene
+6. Main game scene is found under Assets/Scenes/mainscene

 ## Game Controls
 * Swing Left Hand to slice fruits